OnShoreApple/C-Project-Bill-Management/README.md

     ```

 4. **Follow the On-screen Instructions:** The program will prompt you to log in or create a new account if you're a new user.
 Then, you can browse available items, select items for purchase, specify quantities, and generate bills.

-## Important Note

-- Make sure to update the quantities of available items in the code according to your store's stock.
-The code currently contains placeholders for stock quantities (`MAX_*_QUANTITY` constants).
-You should adjust these quantities based on the actual stock available in your store.

-Feel free to contribute to this project by submitting bug reports, feature requests, or pull requests.